Faithlife/Parsing/docs/index.md

 ## Low-level parsers

-As stated earlier, a parser is an implementation of `IParser<T>`.
-Most parsers are created by using the existing parsers documented above, but it is possible to create a custom parser by implementing `IParser<T>`.
+As stated earlier, a parser is an implementation of [IParser&lt;T&gt;](Faithlife.Parsing/IParser-1.md).
+Most parsers are created by using the existing parsers documented above, but it is possible to create a custom parser by implementing [IParser&lt;T&gt;](Faithlife.Parsing/IParser-1.md).

-`IParser<T>` has a single method named `TryParse`.
-It takes a single argument of type `TextPosition`, whose `Text` is the text being parsed and whose `Index` is the zero-based index into the text where the parsing should begin. `TryParse` returns an `IParseResult<T>`, as documented earlier.
+[IParser&lt;T&gt;](Faithlife.Parsing/IParser-1.md) has a single method named [TryParse](Faithlife.Parsing/IParser-1/TryParse.md).
+It takes a single argument of type [TextPosition](Faithlife.Parsing/TextPosition.md), whose [Text](Faithlife.Parsing/TextPosition/Text.md) is the text being parsed and whose [Index](Faithlife.Parsing/TextPosition/Index.md) is the zero-based index into the text where the parsing should begin.
+[TryParse](Faithlife.Parsing/IParser-1/TryParse.md) returns an [IParseResult&lt;T&gt;](Faithlife.Parsing/IParseResult-1.md), as documented earlier.

-You can create a class that implements `IParser<T>`, but it is usually easier to call `Parser.Create`, which implements `TryParse` with the specified `Func<TextPosition, IParserResult<T>>`.
+You can create a class that implements [IParser&lt;T&gt;](Faithlife.Parsing/IParser-1.md), but it is usually easier to call [Parser.Create](Faithlife.Parsing/Parser/Create.md), which implements [TryParse](Faithlife.Parsing/IParser-1/TryParse.md) with the specified `Func<TextPosition, IParserResult<T>>`.

-Your parser should investigate the text, starting at the index specified by the `Index` property of the `TextPosition`, and determine if it can successfully parse that text.
+Your parser should investigate the text, starting at the index specified by the [Index](Faithlife.Parsing/TextPosition/Index.md) property of the [TextPosition](Faithlife.Parsing/TextPosition.md), and determine if it can successfully parse that text.

-If it can, the parser should return a successful `IParseResult<T>` via the `ParseResult.Success` method.
+If it can, the parser should return a successful [IParseResult&lt;T&gt;](Faithlife.Parsing/IParseResult-1.md) via the [ParseResult.Success](Faithlife.Parsing/ParseResult/Success.md) method.
 Call it with the corresponding value of type `T` and the position just past the end of the text that was parsed.
-Use the `WithNextIndex` method on the `TextPosition` to create a text position at the desired index.
+Use the [WithNextIndex](Faithlife.Parsing/TextPosition/WithNextIndex.md) method on the [TextPosition](Faithlife.Parsing/TextPosition.md) to create a text position at the desired index.

-If the parser fails, it should return a failed `IParseResult<T>` via the `ParseResult.Failure` method.
+If the parser fails, it should return a failed [IParseResult&lt;T&gt;](Faithlife.Parsing/IParseResult-1.md) via the [ParseResult.Failure](Faithlife.Parsing/ParseResult/Failure.md) method.